Former Professor of Jewish Studies and History, Former Founding Director, The Allen and Joan Bildner Center for the Study of Jewish Life

-Journal of Israeli History (editorial board, 2002 – present)
+- Journal of Israeli History (Tel Aviv University), 2002 – present

-AJS Perspectives, the bi-annual magazine of the Association for Jewish Studies (editorial board, 2009 – present)
+- AJS Perspectives, the bi-annual magazine of the Association for Jewish Studies, 2010-present

-Frankel Institute for Advanced Judaic Studies, University of Michigan, Ann Arbor
+Frankel Institute for Advanced Judaic Studies, University of Michigan, Ann Arbor, Fall 2016

-Institute for Advanced Studies, the Hebrew University, Jerusalem
+Institute for Advanced Studies, the Hebrew University, Jerusalem, Spring 2004

 RECENT INVITED LECTURES (SELECTED)

-The Inaugural Michael Feige Annual Lecture, “The Desert and the Island as Symbolic Spaces: On Landscapes, Identity and Memory in Israeli Culture,” Ben-Gurion Research Institute on Israel and Zionism, Ben-Gurion University of the Negev, May 2018
+The Inaugural Michael Feige Annual Lecture, “The Desert and the Island as Symbolic Spaces: On Landscapes, Identity and Memory in Israeli Culture,” Ben-Gurion Research Institute for the Study of Zionism and Israel at Ben-Gurion University of the Negev, Sde Boker, May 2018

 “The 'Return to the Bible' and the Performance of the Past in Israeli Culture,” Frankel Institute for Judaic Studies, University of Michigan, Ann Arbor, September 2016